HectorMacassa/alx-system_engineering-devops/0x02-shell_redirections/README.md

 4-lastlines - This script prints the last 10 lines of /etc/passwd
 5-firstlines - This script prints the first 10 lines of /etc/passwd
-6-third_line - This script prints the 3rd line in the file iacta
+6-third_line - This script prints the 3rd line in the file iacta 7-file - This scripts creates a new file and ends text